Information about Rabeprazole

 Q. Can long term use of Rabeprazole cause magnesium deficiency?

-Long-term use of Rabeprazole can lower magnesium levels in patients taking multiple daily doses for a year or longer (at least 3 months).
+Long-term use of Rabeprazole can lower magnesium levels in patients taking multiple daily doses for 3 months or longer.
 Get your magnesium levels checked at regular intervals.
-Tell your doctor if you experience seizures, dizziness, abnormal or fast heartbeat, jitteriness, jerking movements or shaking (tremors), muscle weakness, spasms of the hands and feet, cramps, muscle aches or spasm of the voice box.
+Tell your doctor if you experience seizures (fits), dizziness, abnormal or fast heartbeat, jitteriness, jerking movements or shaking (tremors), muscle weakness, spasms of the hands and feet, cramps, muscle aches.

 Q. Can I stop taking Rabeprazole if I feel better?